phenomecentre/nPYc-Toolbox/README.md

 Source management is [git-flow](http://nvie.com/posts/a-successful-git-branching-model/)-like - no development in the master branch!
 When making a change, create a fork based on develop, and issue a pull request when ready.

-When merging into the develop branch, all new code must include unit-tests, these tests should pass, and overall code-coverage for the toolbox should not drop.
+When merging into the develop branch, all new code must include unit-tests, all tests should pass, and overall code-coverage for the toolbox should not drop.

 ### Releases
 When merging from develop (or hotfix branches) into release, ensure:

-* All references to the debugger are removed
+ - All references to the debugger are removed
-* All paths are relative and platform agnostic
+ - All paths are relative and platform agnostic
-* All tests pass
+ - All tests pass

 ### Testing